Mjz86/C_colon/mcc.md

 - `purely_predictable`:
- is  `critically_predictable`, and cannot have a goto statement or a loop with unbounded execution, after analyzing its code  it must belong to the  family of the polynomial time complexity algorithms ( having a known bound on how many instructions it will execute) ,  if the proof is not reached within a max limit ( this is exactly a halting problem ) , the program is ill-formed, otherwise the program is ill-formed. similar to other qualifiers it can be casted by  `unsafe(purely_predictable)`and is recursive by composition. a critical system might require all functions to be `purely_predictable` ( an interrupt handle is probably required to be a  purely predictable function pointer) .
+ is  `critically_predictable`&`willhalt`, and cannot have a goto statement or a loop with unbounded execution, after analyzing its code  it must belong to the  family of the polynomial time complexity algorithms ( having a known bound on how many instructions it will execute) ,  if the proof is not reached within a max limit ( this is exactly a halting problem but because recursion is  and raw goto/longjump is banned the only remaining way to not move forward the instruction pointer is a loop   ) , the program is ill-formed, otherwise the program is ill-formed. similar to other qualifiers it can be casted by  `unsafe(purely_predictable)`and is recursive by composition. a critical system might require all functions to be `purely_predictable` ( an interrupt handle is probably required to be a  purely predictable function pointer) .

 -`loopless_predictable`:
 is `purely_predictable`, and all loops must have a known( at compile time) and fixed execution count, meaning that all for loops must be `constexpr for`, meaning  it  must be unrollable by just doing it exactly  for that many times.